 Which drones is Russia using in Ukraine?

 The Ukrainian military and US intelligence say Russia is using Iranian-made attack drones.
 US officials told CNN in July that Iran had begun showcasing Shahed series drones to Russia at Kashan Airfield south of Tehran the previous month.
-The drones are capable of carrying precision-guided missiles and have a payload of approximately 50 kilograms (110 pounds).

 In August, US officials said Russia had bought these drones and was training its forces how to use them.
 According to Ukraine’s President Volodymyr Zelensky, Russia has ordered 2,400 Shahed-136 drones from Iran.

-Ukraine claimed its forces had shot down one of these drones for the first time last month near the city of Kupyansk in Kharkiv.
+But Ukraine claimed its forces had shot down one of these drones for the first time last month near the city of Kupyansk in Kharkiv.
 There have been more reported attacks since then.
 Kyiv’s military said Wednesday it had downed 17 Shahed-136 drones that day alone.
 According to photos released by Ukrainian authorities, Russia has rebranded the Shaheds and is using them under the name of “Geran.”

 US officials say there has been “some evidence already” that the Iranian drones “have already experienced numerous failures” on the battlefield.